 Limit alcohol use

 Drinking too much alcohol can raise your blood pressure.
-If you have high blood pressure and drink alcohol, limit your intake to the following amounts:
+It also can harm the liver, brain, and heart.
+If you have high blood pressure and drink alcohol, limit your alcohol to the following amounts:

 - For men: fewer than 15 drinks per week, with no more than 2 drinks a day on most days.